-We would like to measure your grip strength on BCS70 to find out how it relates to the other measures of health.
+We would like to measure your grip strength on BCS70 to find out how it relates to other measurements of health.
 We can also compare it to data collected when you were younger to see whether early life factors can predict having a strong grip in adulthood.